Dallas County reports two COVID-related deaths today

-Dallas County Health and Human Services reported 2 deaths and 1,174 new cases of COVID-19 today, July 12, bringing the total case count in Dallas County to 33,800 with 451 total deaths to date.
+Dallas County Health and Human Services reported 2 deaths and 1,044 new cases of COVID-19 on July 19, bringing the total case count in Dallas County to 41,266 with 525 total deaths to date.

-This is the tenth consecutive day that new reported cases have exceeded a thousand.
+This is the 17th consecutive day that new reported cases have exceeded a thousand.

+Information related to the additional 2 deaths have not yet been released.

 Since June 1, more than half of the reported cases have been between the ages of 19 and 39.